Michaelvvt/EspressiScale/README.md

 - **Accurate Weighing:** Provides precise measurements for your espresso brewing.
 - **Built-in Timer:** Monitors brewing time to ensure optimal extraction.
 - **Minimalist Design:** A simple and modern solution focusing on essential features.
+- **Bluetooth Connectivity:** Connect to Gaggiuino or other compatible devices to stream weight and timer data.

 ## Makerworld
 This was also published on [makerworld](https://makerworld.com/en/models/1212476-espressiscale-small-minimalist-espresso-scale#profileId-1227630) for easy 3D printing.